Aircloak/aircloak/air/docs/content/configuration.md

 ### Data source configuration

-The `data_sources` section configures the databases and tables that will be made available to analysts for querying.
-Each value in the `data_sources` list is a json in the form of:
+The `data_sources` parameter should give the path to subfolder within the folder where the Insights Cloak config is stored that contains the datasource configurations.

+Each datasource configuration should be in JSON format and put in an individual file.
+The configuration takes the following form:

 ```
 {